Mizuto911/ArduinoController/README.md

-# Arduino Contoller
+# Arduino Controller
 An arduino controller that can choose between multiple modes.
 This controller is used specifically for our Arduino design and code.
-It's meant to be a controller for our Arduino Smart Car
+It's meant to be a controller for our Arduino Smart Car.

 ### Project Description
-This project is made with the purpose of controlling the smart car made with Arduino
+This project is made with the purpose of controlling the smart car made with Arduino.
+The smart car has 4 function that can be chosen from with the application.
+The four functions include Line Tracing, Object Avoidance, Both Line Tracing and Object Avoidance, and Remote Control Mode.
+The main function of this application is to control the robot with simple user interface and choose between modes the robot can perform.
+The display UI is as follows:

 ```
 #include <AFMotor.h>